ktaylor63/southeast/site/content/work-with-us/business-opportunities.md

 - ADP equipment

 ## How to Get Started
-The following tips should be remembered when selling to the Government.
+The following tips should be remembered when selling to the government.
 Additional information for small businesses is [available on our national website](http://www.fws.gov/cfm/Small%20Business/BusinessWith.html).

 1. Get to know the U.S. Fish and Wildlife Service.
 2. Obtain available information on past awards, quantities, costs and awarders.